jacksonpkennedy/ds5030-project-1/README.md

 ## Data Description

 The data used in this analysis was collected off of Kaggle, found [here](https://www.kaggle.com/datasets/robbypeery/college-basketball-pbp-23-24?resource=download).
 This data is free and available for download.
 It can be downloaded by clicking the "Download" button on the Kaggle page.
-The dataset is already very cleaned and didn't have any erroneous data.
+The dataset is already very clean and didn't have any erroneous data.
 However, the dataset struggled to capture some possession data, especially for the smaller conference teams.
 This is to be expected, as the data is collected from play-by-play logs that are manually entered by statisticians at each game.
 In order to account for this, we filtered our dataset to only include games that had clean possession data for both teams.
 The dataset was collected to provide a comprehensive view of college basketball games, including play-by-play events, scores, and other relevant statistics.
 This data is often used for sports analytics, performance analysis, and strategic planning by teams and analysts.

 The creator of the dataset is Robby Peery, who is a data scientist and sports enthusiast.
 He collected the data to provide a resource for sports analysts, researchers, and fans interested in college basketball statistics.
 The dataset aims to facilitate analysis and insights into game dynamics, player performance, and team strategies.